jaden-young/eiffel-store/README.md

 https://guide.meteor.com/

 ### Install MongoDB
-This is so you will be able to import the Eiffel data.
-If you encounter problems, make sure to use the same version of MongoDB specified in the version of Meteor that you are using. https://docs.mongodb.com/manual/installation/
+This is so you will be able to insert the Eiffel data.
+If you encounter problems, make sure to use the same version of MongoDB specified in the version of Meteor that you are using. https://docs.mongodb.com/manual/installation/ please note, meteor has its own mongodb instance, in which we save events.

 ## Application overview